Skip to main content

 Suppose you collect latency measurements for 10,000 API calls over 24 hours, then sort them:

-P50 (median) = 950ms --- half of all requests complete within 950ms
+P50 (median) = 950ms: half of all requests complete within 950ms

-P95 = 3,200ms --- 95% of requests complete within 3.2 seconds
+P95 = 3,200ms: 95% of requests complete within 3.2 seconds

-P99 = 8,500ms --- 99% of requests complete within 8.5 seconds
+P99 = 8,500ms: 99% of requests complete within 8.5 seconds

 The gap between P50 and P99 (here, a 9x difference) tells you how inconsistent the experience is.
-A tight distribution means predictable performance; a wide spread means some users are getting a dramatically worse experience.
+A tight distribution means predictable performance; a wide spread means some users are getting a much worse experience.

 Industry Benchmarks